pthub/slate/source/index.md

 # Authentication

 Authentication is via a process of login.
-After you are setup on systems you can login via a user name and password.
+After you are set up on our systems, you can login via a user name and password.

 On login you will receive a temporary token, the token can be used for further calls to the APIs.